 |You missed a phone bill because the company didn’t claim the direct debit properly||Your employer paid you late so you paid your mortgage late|

 |A standing order got bounced during an account switch that wasn’t your error||You accidentally cancelled a direct debit on your online banking service|

 |An account is showing as active when you’ve settled the debt already||A hospital trip meant you forgot to pay a bill on time|

 What's a notice of correction on a credit file?

 When you can't fix something on your credit file, you can still add a "notice of correction".
 This is a note you add through the credit reference agency to explain a problem on your credit file.

 This notice is a 200-word note on your file that might tell a potential lender about a personal illness or death in the family that temporarily knocked your payment history off track.
 There are no guarantees lenders will take it into account, but it can help in some cases.

 Understanding your credit score

 Having a high credit score and a good credit report can be very useful.
-It’ll mean that when you need to borrow money for some luxuries, home building, or in an emergency, that you have financial options.
+It'll mean that when you need to borrow money for some luxuries, home improvements, or in an emergency, you have financial options.

-You have every right to know what’s on your credit file and have the company who made a mistake fix it.
-It can take a little time to fix problems and have the reports updated, but it can be worth it.
+You have every right to know what's on your credit file and have the company that made a mistake fix it.
+It can take a little time to fix problems and update the reports, but it can be worth it.